pospi/jschema.binding/README.md

 TODO
 ----
+- Retrieve default values from schema when reading
+	- when creating, events should fire from undefined => defaults
 - Archive old attributes when event deferring is enabled
 	- (symptom?) while marshalling, subsequent edits to the same property only show as the final difference afterwards
 - fire events in `revertToState()`